How thick is the floor?

 When first poured, garage concrete is always finished to create a smooth and even surface.
 The finishing process reduces the overall porosity.
 As a result, the surface must be profiled to expose the pores for effective polymer bonding.
 Prepping a concrete floor for coating is the most crucial step of a successful installation.
 If not performed properly, the coating will fail to provide the protection your flooring needs.
 Typically, etching and pore exposure is performed by mechanically grinding the surface or acid etching, but which method is better?
 The best method for profiling concrete for hybrid polymer floor coatings is to mechanically grind the surface with diamond pattern tooling.
 It creates a deeper texture profile, so the coatings will adhere properly.

-Is it a natural stone product?
+Is it a stone and epoxy product?

-Nature stone is a porous floor that is made up of actual stone.
+Stone and Epoxy is a porous floor that is made up of actual stone.
 OGI flooring is a non-porous hybrid polymer epoxy floor that requires low maintenance.
 OGI is also a family-owned, local business, with a no-pressure consultation.

 How does OGI repair the cracks and pitting in concrete?